AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 Some noticeable things from right to left:

-- Some colors have less color in the darker areas than other colors: the red/blue/magenta show more color in darker tones than yellow/lime/green/cyan.
+- Some colors have less chroma/colorfulness in the darker areas than other colors: the red/blue/magenta show more chroma in darker tones than yellow/lime/green/cyan.
 - There is a clear "break" visible at the 50%/60% tones: exactly the boundary between the dark and the light tones
 - Another "break" is visible in many of the palettes between 80% and 90% (85% was added by me).
 - Some of the colors are very colorful in the high lightness parts (say above 90%), and others are not.
 Especially the yellow, lime green/green, and cyan stand out.